NEADS – WORLD CLASS SERVICE DOGS.

 - Inmates at 7 New England prisons help by training 90-95% of NEADS’ Service Dogs.

 - Today, NEADS provides Service Dogs to qualified deaf or disabled veterans through the Service Dogs for Veterans program.

 - NEADS is the oldest continuing Hearing Dog program in the country.

 - NEADS Service Dogs include both puppies that are donated or sold to them by breeders and animal shelter rescues.

-Anthro New England is honored to help NEADS’s dedicated cause, and we are proud of each and every one of your donations.
+Anthro New England is honored to help both charities, and we deeply appreciate of each and every one of your donations.